Turner Classic Movies: TCM Classic Film Festival

-In April 2010, Turner Classic Movies launched their first Classic Film Festival, an event—now held annually—at the Grauman's Chinese Theater and the Grauman's Egyptian Theater on Hollywood Boulevard.
+In April 2010, Turner Classic Movies launched their first Classic Film Festival, an event—now held annually—at the Grauman's Chinese Theatre and the Grauman's Egyptian Theatre on Hollywood Boulevard.
 The Hollywood Roosevelt Hotel serves as the festival's key venue for special events.
 Initially hosted by Robert Osborne, the four-day festival features celebrity appearances, special events, and screenings of around 50 classic films, including several newly-restored films by The Film Foundation, an organization devoted to preserving Hollywood's classic film legacy.

 The Classic Film Festival was cancelled in 2020 due to the COVID-19 pandemic and was moved to a virtual setting, billed as the "Special Home Edition".
 In 2021, the festival was cancelled again as a live event, and continued its virtual setting.
 In 2022, the festival returned to its live setting, with its theme being "All Together Now: Back to the Big Screen."
 A year later, the festival celebrated the centennial anniversary of Warner Bros. launching with the premiere of a newly-restored edition of Rio Bravo (1959).